-Avoiding Sexual Harassment Claims Post-Christmas Party
+Avoiding Sexual Harassment Claims After The Office Christmas Party

 Christmas parties are a great opportunity for staff to bond and let their hair down.
 When they go well, they improve employee engagement and most people like to be part of a fun workplace.
 However, excessive alcohol consumption means that people lose their inhibitions and can lead to serious allegations about unwanted behaviour.